Differential Dynamic Programming with Nonlinear Safety Constraints Under System Uncertainties: Proposed Method

-Closed-loop uncertainty propagation through prediction using the control gains derived in backward pass can be approximated as:
+Closed-loop uncertainty propagation through prediction for the system in (\ref{noisy_transition_dynamics}) then can be approximated as:

 Since constrained DDP performs a local optimization at each step through prediction, general nonlinear constraint can be locally interpreted as a half-space constraint for that particular step.
-By utilizing the relationship between probabilistic and robust invariant sets presented in \cite{hewing2018} for linear time-invariant systems, the effect of the propagated uncertainty could be approximately taken into account in constraint definitions for each step as follows:
+By utilizing the relationship between probabilistic and robust invariant sets presented in \cite{lorenzen2016} for linear time-invariant systems, the effect of the propagated uncertainty could be approximately taken into account in constraint definitions for each step as follows:

 where $\phi^{-1}$ is the quantile function of the standard normal distribution.
-Fig. \ref{quantilesFig} shows that the additional part of the right-hand side in (\ref{const_Tighten}) serves for altering the boundaries of the obstacles and generates safety margins based on the propagated uncertainty and the dynamics of the robot.
+Fig. \ref{fig-2} shows that the additional part of the right-hand side in (\ref{const_Tighten}) serves for altering the boundaries of the obstacles and generates safety margins based on the propagated uncertainty and the dynamics of the robot.
 Moreover, the $\beta$ value adjusts the amount of uncertainty to be considered, which proportionally increases the safety limits.

 Although different $\beta$ values can be assigned for different constraints at different time steps, we did not find it beneficial for safety-required tasks and selected all the $\beta$ values the same for simplicity.
 Once all the chance-constraints are reformulated, the MPC formulation of (\ref{chance_cons_MPC}) can be written in a deterministic form as:

 for all $k = 0, ..., N-1$.

 In order to employ a feedback policy in the optimization, Hewing \textit{et al.} \cite{hewing2019} restricted the policy to be a linear state feedback using pre-computed or fixed linear gains.
 Here, we inherently have a locally optimal affine feedback policy (\ref{cddp_affine_policy}) thanks to the structure of DDP.
 Moreover, that policy with the controller gains derived in the backward pass (\ref{constrained_ctrl_params}) indeed yields a good approximation for overall nonlinear constrained DDP optimization at convergence.
 Consequently, the method neither needs to employ some precomputed fixed gains nor needs to solve again a finite LQR problem around the current nominal trajectory.